muhammad-azmain-mahtab/verbex-wrapper-api/README.md

 - Handles authentication and session management for Magento and Salesforce.
 - Designed for easy integration with Verbex AI agent workflows.
 - Configurable via environment variables.
+- Includes scheduled and manual data sync for analytical dashboards.

 ## Prerequisites

-- Docker installed on your system.
+- Docker and Docker Compose installed on your system.
 - Access credentials for Magento and Salesforce services.
 - Python 3.8+ (if running outside Docker).